afabijanska/CornealEndothelium/README.md

 ## Data organization

 Organize your data as below.
-For training, keep the filenames consistent (an original image and the correspongind ground truth should be files of the same name saved in diifferent locations).
+For training, keep the filenames consistent (an original image and the corresponging ground truth should be files of the same name saved in diifferent locations).

 <pre><code>
 ├───project_dir<br>